spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 ### Merchant profiles

 A merchant profile is a page where all the information about a merchant is located.
-From all the pages where a Merchant is mentioned, customers can access the merchant profile by selecting a merchant name.
+From all the pages where a Merchant is mentioned, customers can access the merchant profile by selecting the merchant name.

-On a *Merchant Profile* page, customers can find the following merchant specific information:
+On the *Merchant Profile* page, customers can find the following merchant- specific information:
 * Logo
 * Banner
 * Contact details and address